Acton Regular Trash Pickup Services

 What Neighborhoods Do We Serve Throughout Acton, MA?

-- West Acton Village: Characterized by older single-family homes and narrow streets, requiring smaller collection vehicles and careful curbside placement.
-Residents should ensure containers are accessible and not obstructing sidewalks.
+- West Acton Village: Characterized by historic homes and narrow streets, requiring smaller collection vehicles and careful navigation.
+Residents often utilize the Transfer Station for bulk disposal due to limited curbside space.

-- North Acton: Newer developments with wide streets and ample driveway space allow for efficient regular and bulk trash collection.
-Residents benefit from easy access to the transfer station.
+- North Acton: Newer developments with wide streets and ample curb space allow for efficient regular and bulk trash collection.
+Residents benefit from easy access to the Transfer Station.

-- Kelley’s Corner: Commercial and mixed-use area with higher waste volumes and frequent bulk pickups.
-Businesses must comply with commercial hauler licensing and recycling mandates.
+- Kelley’s Corner: Commercial and mixed-use area with higher waste volumes.
+Businesses must comply with commercial disposal regulations and may require licensed haulers.